farrukh-ahm/Borrow-A-Story-Library/README.md

 [View the live project here](https://borrow-a-story.herokuapp.com/)

 ## Introduction
-"Borrow a Story" is a website for a public library, which catalogues all its collection online.
-A visitor to the library can easily access the website and find out books they would be interested in, read the summary, look-up the shelf they can find it on and borrow it via the website only.
-All it takes is creting their account, which takes just a minute and they can be exploring the world of stories and information with the click of a button!
+"Borrow a Story" is a website for a public library, which catalogues all of its collections online.
+A visitor to the library can easily access the website and find books they would be interested in, read the summary, look-up the shelf they can find it on and borrow it via the website.
+All it takes is creating their account, which takes just a minute allowing them to explore the world of stories and information with the click of a button!

 ![Image of application responsiveness on different devices](./media/images/responsive.JPG)